• Skip to primary navigation

 Substitutions and Variations

-• Brown butter– For added depth of flavor, brown your butter!
-Allow butter to cool completely before using.
+• For added depth of flavor, brown your butter!
+Allow your brown butter to cool completely before using.

-• Frosting– Instead of icing, frost these cookies!
-My brown sugar cream cheese frosting would be perfect!
+• Instead of icing, frost these cookies with brown sugar cream cheese frosting or drizzle them with homemade salted caramel sauce.

-• Apple juice- I have not made these cookies using apple juice in place of apple cider.
+• I have not made these cookies using apple juice in place of apple cider.
 I would not recommend it.

 Expert Tips

-Tip # 2: Allow cookies to cool completely.
-Cool cookies completely before covering them with cinnamon sugar and before icing them.
+Tip # 2: Cool cookies completely before covering them with cinnamon sugar and before icing them.
 If you add the icing while they’re still warm, the icing will melt.

-Tip #3: Use a spoon, a zip lock bag or a squeeze bottle to drizzle the icing.
-I find the simplest way is to just use a spoon to drizzle the icing.
-You can also pour or spoon the icing into a bag or bottle and squeeze it over the cookies.
+Tip #3: The easiest way is to use a spoon to drizzle the icing.
+You can also put it in a bag or bottle and squeeze it over the cookies.

 Recipe FAQs